 Interpolation.
 A single RotateInterpolator (Instanced subobject) drives both yaw and pitch together so they reach the target boundary in the same time.
 If null, the camera teleports to the boundary in one frame.

 Constrains yaw and/or pitch within defined ranges.
 Typically placed after ControlRotateNode to stop the player from looking straight up or spinning 360°.
-Ranges are authored in degrees.
+Ranges are authored in degrees in the selected reference frame.

 Auto-drafted from header — please review